playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 10. Depending on your browser, [`outline`](https://developer.mozilla.org/en-US/docs/Web/CSS/outline)s

-> While this includes [all of steps of painting order according to the CSS specification](https://www.w3.org/TR/CSS22/zindex.html), this is a non-comprehensive list in order to keep the list readable.
+> While this includes [all of steps of painting order according to the CSS specification](https://www.w3.org/TR/CSS22/zindex.html), those steps may have more sub-steps.
+Overall, this list is non-comprehensive in order to keep the list readable.

 So, if we have the following HTML: